Ten Ways to Boost Self-Esteem

 Do you look in the mirror and dislike the person you see staring back at you?
 Are you ashamed and embarrassed in public settings?
 Do you feel like no one sees you and your opinion has no impact on those around you?
 Self-esteem and self-worth are difficult topics for some people.
-Generally, it can be a difficult topic due to the fact that it is, in essence, the way we identify who we are.
-If the essence of who we are is damaged, this can cause major issues with the way we interact in the world.
-Self-esteem is damaged from hurts or past wounds and is developed over time.
+Generally, it is a difficult topic due to the fact that it is, in essence, the way you identify who you are.
+If the essence of who you are is damaged, this can cause major issues with the way you interact in the world.
+Self-esteem is damaged from hurts or past wounds and is healed over time.
 Self-esteem is very important and especially fragile for many.
-We know that it is critical to focus on this topic in order to heal and grow.
+It is critical to focus on this topic in order to heal and grow.

 Poor self-esteem affects the way you see, treat, and value yourself.
 A poor self-image is destructive to relationships, as well.
 Consequently, a person with low self-esteem will attract people who see them the same way that they see themselves.
 This causes a vicious cycle of dysfunction.
 You feel poorly about yourself, thus this person treats you poorly.
 Accordingly, this results in you believing you are not worthy.
 The reality is that you are a divine, perfect being.
 Therefore, you are deserving, capable, and brilliant.
 Anything less than that is not real.
 It is the ego, or “shadow side” still holding onto past stories and programming.
 We know that it is possible to break free from the toxic mold or mask that many have been wearing.
 Let go of the story, and clear out old baggage, so that you can properly see and feel who you truly are.

 Make an investment in healthy eating and movement.
 Sometimes just getting up and moving will release painful emotions.
 Eating a rainbow of color and nutrition is vital to feeling your best.
-You can honor your body, mind, and spirit with healthy colorful foods.
-Moving your body is critical for moving through pain.
-Even a short walk each day can have a major impact on one’s health.
+Honor your body, mind, and spirit with healthy colorful foods.
+Moreover, moving your body is critical for working through the pain.
+Even a short walk each day can have a major impact on your health.
 Watch your self-esteem and self-love improve.

 Forgive yourself and let go of the past.
 Start bringing in some positive forgiveness-based affirmations each day.
 We all have done things that we are not proud of.
 We all have made big mistakes.
 However, it is important to allow those mistakes to be lessons.
 Furthermore, do not allow your past to continue controlling your future.
 Forgive yourself and others.
 Let go of harboring resentments and remember this is a new day and you are making changes.
 Some examples of affirmation are: “I forgive myself and others.
 I am open to change and am choosing love at this moment.
 I am beautiful, capable, and free of my past.
 I have faith in my abilities.”
 Your self-esteem can’t improve if you are shaming.
 Learn to let go.